saqkhan1995/UniversalRestTemplateLibrary_Java_SpringBoot_Library/README.md

-# UniversalRestTemplateLibrary_Java_SpringBoot_Library
+# UniversalRestTemplateLibrary_Java_SpringBoot_Service

-# Created a library for universal / Generic RestTemplate method { handleExchange() } -> capable of calling any external API with HTTP methods POST,GET,UPDATE,DELETE
+# Created a Service for universal / Generic RestTemplate method { handleExchange() } -> capable of calling any external API with HTTP methods POST,GET,UPDATE,DELETE
 # Used Custom Exceptions
 # Unit Tests using Junit 5 & Mockito -> use following dependencies for that :
     <dependency>